-Perform the following steps to set up your secure port system preferences:
+Perform the following steps to set up your webserver preferences:

-1. Click Preferences on the global navigation bar.

-The Preferences home page appears.

-- 2. Click General Settings. - 3.
-In the Server Preferences window, set options as necessary. - The Session Timeout (minutes) feature can be used to set a limit on the amount of time that a Server Administrator session can remains active.
-Select Enable to allow Server Administrator to time out if there is no user interaction for a specified number of minutes.
+- Click Preferences on the global navigation bar. - The Preferences home page appears. - 2.
+Click General Settings. - The Server Preferences window, set options as necessary. - The Session Timeout (minutes) feature can be used to set a limit on the amount of time that a Server Administrator session remains active.
+Select Enable, allows Server Administrator to time out if there is no user interaction for a specified number of minutes.
 Users whose session times out must log in again to continue.
-Select Disable to disable the Server Administrator Session Timeout (minutes) feature. - The HTTPS Port field specifies the secure port for Server Administrator.
+Select Disable, disables the Server Administrator Session Timeout (minutes) feature. - The HTTPS Port field specifies the port for Server Administrator.
 The default secure port for Server Administrator is 1311.

-NOTE: Changing the port number to an invalid or in-use port number may prevent other applications or browsers from accessing Server Administrator on the managed system.
-For a list of default ports, see the Server Administrator Installation Guide available at dell.com/ openmanagemanuals.

-The IP Address to Bind to field specifies the IP address(es) for the managed system that Server Administrator binds to when starting a session.
-Select Allto bind to all IP addresses applicable for your system.
-Select Specific to bind to a specific IP address.

-NOTE: Changing the IP Address to Bind to value to a value other than All may prevent other applications or browsers from accessing Server Administrator on the managed system.

-- The Mail To field specifies the e-mail addresses to which you want to send e-mails about updates by default.
-You can configure multiple e-mail addresses and use a comma to separate each one. - The SMTP Server Name (or IP Address) and DNS Suffix for SMTP Server fields specify your company or organization's Simple Mail Transfer Protocol (SMTP) and domain name server (DNS) suffix.
-To enable Server Administrator to send e-mails, you must type the IP address and DNS suffix for the SMTP Server for your company or organization in the appropriate fields.

-NOTE: For security reasons, your company or organization might not allow e-mails to be sent through the SMTP server to outside accounts.

-The Command Log Size field specifies the largest file size in MB for the command log file. ٠

-NOTE: This field appears only when you log in to manage the Server Administrator Web Server

-- The Support Link field specifies the URL for the business entity that provides support for your managed system. - The Custom Delimiter field specifies the character used to separate the data fields in the files created using the Export button.
+- Ø - NOTE: Changing the port number to an invalid or in-use port number may prevent other applications or browsers from accessing Server Administrator on the managed system.
+For a list of default ports, see the Server Administrator Installation Guide available at dell.com/openmanagemanuals. - The IP Address to Bind to field specifies the IP addresses for the managed system that Server Administrator binds to when starting a session.
+Select All to bind to all IP addresses applicable for your system.
+Select Specific to bind to a specific IP address. - NOTE: Changing the IP Address to Bind to value to a value other than All may prevent other applications or browsers from accessing Server Administrator on the managed system. - The Mail To field specifies the email addresses to which you want to send emails about updates by default.
+You can configure multiple email addresses and use a comma to separate each one. - The SMTP Server Name (or IP Address) and DNS Suffix for SMTP Server fields specify your company or organization's Simple Mail Transfer Protocol (SMTP) and domain name server (DNS) suffix.
+To enable Server Administrator to send emails, type the IP address and DNS suffix for the SMTP Server for your company or organization in the appropriate fields. - NOTE: For security reasons, your company or organization might not allow emails to be sent through the SMTP server to outside accounts. - · The Command Log Size field specifies the largest file size in MB for the command log file. - NOTE: This field appears only when you log in to manage the Server Administrator Web Server. - · The Support Link field specifies the URL for the business entity that provides support for your managed system. - The Custom Delimiter field specifies the character used to separate the data fields in the files created using the Export button.
 The ; character is the default delimiter.
-Other options are !, @, #, \$, %, ^, , ~, ?, |, and , - The SSL Encryption field specifies the encryption levels for the secured HTTPS sessions.
-The available encryption levels include Auto Negotiate and 128-bit or Higher. - Auto Negotiate Allows connection from browser with any encryption strength.
-The browser auto negotiates with the Server Administrator Web Server and uses the highest available encryption level for the session.
-Legacy browsers with weaker encryption can also connect to the Server Administrator.
+Other options are!, @, #, \$, %, ^, , ~, ?, |, and, . - The SSL Cipher field specifies a secure connection between the web server and the browser.
+Choose the ciphers that support the web server while configuring.
+The connection service does not start if an invalid cipher suite is set.
+By default, the following are the cipher suite values:

-128-bit or Higher - Allows connections from browsers with 128-bit or higher encryption strength.
-One of the following cipher suites is applicable based on the browser for any established sessions:

-SSL_RSA_WITH_RC4_128_SHA

-SSL_RSA_WITH_RC4_128_MD5

-SSL DHE RSA WITH 3DES EDE CBC SHA

-TLS_DHE_RSA_WITH_AES_128_CBC_SHA

-SSL_RSA_WITH_3DES_EDE_CBC_SHA

-TLS RSA WITH AES 128 CBC SHA

-TLS DHE DSS WITH AES 128 CBC SHA

-SSL_DHE_DSS_WITH_3DES_EDE_CBC_SHA

-NOTE: The 128-bit or Higher option does not allow connections from browsers with lower SSL encryption strength, such as 40 bit and 56 bit.
+''' TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256,

+TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA,

+TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384,

+TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA,

+TLS_RSA_WITH_AES_128_CBC_SHA256,

+TLS_RSA_WITH_AES_128_CBC_SHA,

+TLS_RSA_WITH_AES_256_CBC_SHA256,

+TLS_RSA_WITH_AES_256_CBC_SHA256, '''